yaser912/Cpp---Warzone-simulator/README.md

 Collaborative C++ project to simulate a popular web based strategy game called Warzone.

-The specific project for this semester consists in building a simple “Risk” computer game.
+The specific project consists in building a simple “Risk” computer game.
 The developed program will have to be compatible with the rules and map files and the command-line play of the “Warzone” version of Risk, which can be found at: https://www.warzone.com/.
 A Warzone game setup consists of a connected graph map representing a world map, where each node is a country and each edge represents adjacency between